Strixhaven: A Curriculum of Chaos: Unearthed Arcana

-The Unearthed Arcana series is the 5th edition public playtest where the content released is "a near-final draft of the rules"; parts of Strixhaven: A Curriculum of Chaos was developed through this playtest.
+The Unearthed Arcana series is the 5th edition public playtest where the content released is "a near-final draft of the rules"; parts of Strixhaven: A Curriculum of Chaos were developed through this playtest.
 In Unearthed Arcana: Mages of Strixhaven, new character subclasses were tied to specific Strixhaven Colleges and multiple classes could choose these subclasses.
 Traditionally, subclasses are tied directly to a single character class.
 However, there was an overwhelmingly negative response from both fans and playtesters which resulted in these subclasses being cut from the final book.
-Lead rules designer Jeremy Crawford stated that, "the Unearthed Arcana playtest did the job we asked it to do.
+Lead rules designer Jeremy Crawford stated that "the Unearthed Arcana playtest did the job we asked it to do.
 Occasionally, we put some very experimental things in front of D&D fans and ask them if they want to see more of it.
-In this case, the very simple answer was 'No.' We learned two really important things from this playtest that reinforced something we've been seeing from the D&D community [...].
+In this case, the very simple answer was 'No'.
+We learned two really important things from this playtest that reinforced something we've been seeing from the D&D community [...].
 People love for D&D subclasses to speak to the distinctiveness of a particular class.
 5E fans also want subclasses to be usable in as many settings as possible, since so many DMs homebrew their own settings".

 Reception

 In Publishers Weekly's "Best-selling Books Week Ending December 17, 2021", Strixhaven: A Curriculum of Chaos was #8 in "Hardcover Nonfiction" and sold 18,298 units.
 In USA Todays "Best-Selling Books List for December 16, 2021", Strixhaven: A Curriculum of Chaos was #53.

-Samantha Nelson, for Polygon, commented that Strixhaven: A Curriculum of Chaos "demonstrates publisher Wizards of the Coast’s commitment to inclusiveness and accessibility.
-Strixhaven’s buildings magically shift to accommodate anyone regardless of their size or mobility, and the book contains trans and nonbinary NPCs".
-Nelson highlighted the strengths and weakness of the various new rulesets and wrote that the sourcebook "isn’t a perfect book, but the new subsystems and whimsical adventures provide some really fun material, whether you’re running the adventure as written or borrowing elements to slip into a homebrew campaign.
+Samantha Nelson, for Polygon, commented that Strixhaven: A Curriculum of Chaos "demonstrates publisher Wizards of the Coast's commitment to inclusiveness and accessibility.
+Strixhaven's buildings magically shift to accommodate anyone regardless of their size or mobility, and the book contains trans and nonbinary NPCs".
+Nelson highlighted the strengths and weakness of the various new rulesets and wrote that the sourcebook "isn't a perfect book, but the new subsystems and whimsical adventures provide some really fun material, whether you're running the adventure as written or borrowing elements to slip into a homebrew campaign.
 Like any college experience, how much you enjoy Strixhaven will really depend on finding the right friends to share it with, and knowing what rules you can ignore in the interest of having a good time".
 Charlie Hall, in a separate article for Polygon, highlighted the min-maxing potential of the new NPC relationship ruleset.
-Hall wrote, "all of this is being done in a PG-13 way, mind you, which is the game’s de facto age rating, according to our discussions with Wizards of the Coast over the years.
-In fact, the relationships section goes from introducing the concept right into a discussion on whether or not they’re even right for the players at your table.
-They include tips for Dungeon Masters (DMs) who have some players who aren’t really into the idea, and even talks about what to do if someone’s BFF begins to hog the spotlight".
+Hall wrote that "all of this is being done in a PG-13 way, mind you, which is the game's de facto age rating, according to our discussions with Wizards of the Coast over the years.
+In fact, the relationships section goes from introducing the concept right into a discussion on whether or not they're even right for the players at your table.
+They include tips for Dungeon Masters (DMs) who have some players who aren't really into the idea, and even talks about what to do if someone's BFF begins to hog the spotlight".